Goodwill Zwelithini: Cultural role

 The King was chairman of the Ingonyama Trust, a corporate entity established to administer the land traditionally owned by the king for the benefit, material welfare and social well-being of the Zulu nation.
 This land consists of 32% of the area of KwaZulu/Natal.

-As the custodian of Zulu traditions and customs, King Zwelithini revived cultural functions such as the Umhlanga, the colourful and symbolic reed dance ceremony which, amongst other things, promotes moral awareness and AIDS education among Zulu women, and the Ukweshwama, the first fruits ceremony, which is a traditional function involving certain traditional rituals including the killing of a bull.
+As the custodian of Zulu traditions and customs, King Zwelithini revived cultural functions such as the Umhlanga, the colourful and symbolic reed dance ceremony which, amongst other things, promotes moral awareness and HIV/AIDS education among Zulu women.
+In 2010, Zwelithini re-established the traditional practice of male circumcision to combat HIV/AIDS; the rite of passage had been abolished in the 19th century by King Shaka, who believed it hindered military readiness.
+The King also revived the Ukweshwama, the first fruits ceremony, which is a traditional function involving certain traditional rituals including the killing of a bull.
 The latter ceremony was subject to a lawsuit brought in November 2009 by Animal Rights Africa, alleging that the method of killing the animal was cruel and barbaric.
 He has also traveled abroad extensively to promote tourism and trade in the West for KwaZulu-Natal, and to fundraise for Zulu-supported charities, often accompanied by one of his queens consort.
 On such occasions he was frequently officially hosted by local Zulu organizations, and granted audiences to Zulus living abroad.

 In June 1994, the University of Zululand conferred an honorary doctorate in agriculture upon the King.
 He was Chancellor of the South African branch of the American-based Newport University.
 In March 1999 Coker College of South Carolina awarded him an honorary doctorate in law.
 During the first half of 2001 he was inaugurated as Chancellor of the ML Sultan Technikon in KwaZulu-Natal.

 The King's authorized biography, King of Goodwill, was published in 2003.
 The musical dramatization of this work premiered at the Market Theatre, Johannesburg on 16 March 2005.

 The King spoke at The Synagogue Church Of All Nations in Lagos, Nigeria, in 2004 regarding the importance of trade and peace.